agjs/windows-terminal-config/README.md

 - At this point, you don't want to replace the whole configuration, but instead, keep your `profiles` object in there, and merge it with the configuration I provided.

+## Notes

+This configuration is mainly for Windows Terminal.
+It doesn't include my [Zsh](https://ohmyz.sh/) or [tmux](https://github.com/tmux/tmux/wiki) configs.
+If you haven't already, I'd highly advise you to setup those, or at least, [Zsh](https://ohmyz.sh/).

+You can [set it up](https://ohmyz.sh/#install) easily, as the bash script starts the CLI _wizard_, where you simply have to finalize couple of steps.

 That should be it!

 Cheers